Xi Jinping is back to business. Chinese modernization can’t wait

 Editorial extracted from the latest issue of Red River dated April 17, 2023

-On April 12, Xi Jinping traded in his military jacket for a white inspection shirt and visited GAC (Guangzhou Auto Corp.), and its intelligent driving laboratory, which set up a European R&D center in Milan, Italy, last fall.
+On April 12, Xi Jinping traded his military jacket for a white inspection shirt and visited GAC (Guangzhou Auto Corp.) and its intelligent driving laboratory, which set up a European R&D center in Milan, Italy, last fall.
 A production unit of GAC’s wholly-owned subsidiary, Aion, established in 2017, producing electric vehicles, was also honored with a short visit by the Chinese President.

 During his tour, Xi Jinping reiterated that “Chinese modernization is fundamentally different from Western one, that China does not follow the path of polarizing and plundering other countries.
-Chinese modernization has goals, plans and strategies, all of them have been deployed step by step (…)”Key technologies must be based on independent research and development.
+Chinese modernization has goals, plans and strategies, and all of them have been deployed step by step (…)”Key technologies must be based on independent research and development.
 International cooperation is also welcome” (Xinhua, 4/13).

 The dual agenda of this tour is a good illustration of Beijing’s development policy, which articulates and pushes economic and security interests together, implementing a comprehensive doctrine of economic security.
 In 2017, the Central Commission for the Integration of Military and Civilian Development was established at the highest level of the Party.
-In 2019, the National Development and Reform Commission (NDRC) reopens its Division for Economic Development and Defense.
+In 2019, the National Development and Reform Commission (NDRC) reopened its Division for Economic Development and Defense.